 - Explore local shops, bars and restaurants at Corso Ruggero

-- Have a walk to La Rocca and explore the Temple of Diana with an amazing view of the harbor
+- Walk to La Rocca and explore the Temple of Diana

-3. Taormina – where to stay in Sicily for nightlife
+4. Taormina – where to stay for luxury

-Taormina is located on the east coast of the island and is a 1-hour drive from Catania Airport.
-It is a very picturesque town with beautiful buildings covered with flowers, medieval castles, and a nice beach.
-Here you will find a bit of everything but I recommend going to the hilly part of Taormina by cable car and enjoy amazing beach views from there – they are incredible!
+Taormina is located on the East coast of the island and is a 1-hour drive from Catania Airport!
+It is a picturesque town with beautiful buildings covered with flowers, medieval castles, a nice beach and a thriving nightlife!

-The luxury hotel features a rooftop terrace with a cocktail bar, an exclusive 260 m² spa area with a sauna, a Turkish bath, therapy showers as well as an outdoor swimming pool.
-The city center is within walking distance and an airport shuttle is available too.
+The luxury hotel features fabulous rooms, a rooftop terrace, an exclusive spa area with a sauna, a Turkish bath, therapy showers as well as an outdoor swimming pool.
+The city center is within walking distance, and an airport shuttle is available, too.